Mintsoft print integration - Chrome extension

 Single printing

-Manual printing from the Barcode Verification page
+Printing from the Barcode Verification page

 After clicking for a Print, you will see a popup message in the bottom-right corner indicating the result.

 With Automatic Printing enabled, a print for a merchant configured to use Penny Black will automatically be triggered as soon as this page is loaded.
-This is intended to minimise the wait time for printing and have t minimal impact on the packer process.
+This is intended to minimise the wait time for printing and have minimal impact on the packer process.

 You will not see a success message with automatic printing (as this would just be an extra box to click to dismiss on an otherwise hands-off process), but you will see any error messages.